nickvence/nickvence.github.io/pages/research.rst

     :target: /proton-computed-tomography

-Proton Computed Tomography uses protons to create 3-dimensional images.
-This will be especially useful for doctors planning proton radiation treatment for patients with head and neck tumors.
+Proton Computed Tomography uses protons to create 3-dimensional images; this will be especially useful for doctors planning proton radiation treatment for patients with head and neck tumors.
-I was in charge of several pieces of this large project, and assisted with others with their tasks.

-This radiation-intensive project involved a bit of robotics.
+Nuclear Instrumentation Modules (NIM) and an oscilloscope were indespensible in setting up the proton beam.

+Used Arduino-based robotics to automate repetative and radiation-intensive tasks.
-We created a sub-millimeter precision positioning system (for precision radiation delivery) with a collection of Newport stages controlled with python driver.
+Created a sub-millimeter precision positioning system (for precision radiation delivery) with a collection of Newport stages controlled with python driver.

-The proton energy detector was comprised of five scintillating crystals in which the proton emited light as it slowed.
-I used ROOT, a C++ framework developed at CERN, to calibrate the energy detector.
+Callibrated the five-stage,scintillating proton energy detector using ROOT, a C++ framework developed at CERN.

-Nuclear Instrumentation Modules (NIM) and an oscilloscope were indespensible in setting up the proton beam to take data.

 ------------